RealOrangeOne/host-container/README.md

 Open the server in the browser one started.
 It will open in your default browser, and use url `http://0.0.0.0:<port>`.

 ### Docker
 Included in this repo is a `Dockerfile` to use.
 The default setup requires being run from the project directory, and will serve `/var/www` in the container on port `5000`.
-By default, this directory is empty, however can be overriden.
+By default, this directory is contains a simple index file, however can be overriden.

 Below is an example `docker-compose.yml` file you can use with it: